iliasra/Dual-Attention-for-LOB-Price-Trend-Prediction/README.md

 results/<RUN_STEM>/<fold_id>/training_state_latest.pth
 ```

-Optional Weights & Biases tracking is configured under `tracking.wandb` and is
+Optional Weights & Biases tracking is configured under `tracking.wandb` in the
-disabled by default.
+YAML.
 To enable it on a machine with network access, set
 `tracking.wandb.enabled: true` in the config and provide credentials outside the
 repo: